AndreyVolkovBI/Crossy-Words/README.md

 Parametrs:
 - lang - language of words in the matrix.
 Values: "en", "ru".
 By default - "en".

+Note that files "russian.txt" and "english.txt" should be added to the root folder.

 Result:
 - a list of lists representing a 5x5 matrix
 - a dictionary of coordinates of specific word {word: [coordinates in matrix]}